RandomCoderV/Minecraft-Bedrock-Image-Maker/README.md

     from PIL import Image
 ModuleNotFoundError: No module named 'PIL'
 ```
-You don't have the Python Image Library
+You don't have the Python Image Library.
 Install by opening the windows command prompt and typing:
 ```
 pip install pillow